 Civil Unions and Same-Sex Marriages and Divorce in New Jersey

-The family law rights of the LGBT community have undergone rapid change in New Jersey in the last decade.
+The family law rights of the LGBTQ community have undergone rapid changes in New Jersey in the last decade.
 In 2004, New Jersey granted same-sex couples the right to domestic partnerships.
 Individuals in domestic partnerships had limited rights, particularly compared with married individuals.
 In 2007, New Jersey enacted the rights to civil unions.
 With civil unions, individuals had more rights than in domestic partnerships.
 On October 21, 2013, New Jersey sanctioned same-sex marriage.
 These shifts in the law for Civil Unions And Same-Sex Marriages have brought on profound changes for thousands of individuals across the state.

 As these changes have occurred, many individuals in civil unions or same-sex unions may not be completely certain of their rights and obligations.
 This can be especially true in cases involving the dissolution of a civil union or a divorce.
 If you have questions or concerns as to your rights, a lawyer will be instrumental.

 At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our attorneys stay abreast of this evolving area of law.
 We bring a wealth of experience to addressing all aspects of terminating LGBT relationships, whether informal, based on long-term cohabitation, or recognized as a domestic partnership, civil union or marriage.